Knockout CP Freshmart: Freshmart vs. Sithdabnij

 Knockout was scheduled to make his ninth WBA title defense against fellow countryman Pongsaklek Sithdabnij on October 5, 2021, at the Chang Arena in Buriram, Thailand.
 Knockout won the fight by a third-round technical knockout.
 He scored three knockdowns prior to the knockout, one in the second and two in the third round.

 Freshmart vs. Paradero

-Knockout was scheduled to make his tenth title defense against Robert Paradero on December 14, 2021.
+Knockout was scheduled to make his 10th title defense against Robert Paradero on December 14, 2021.
 He won the fight by a fifth-round technical knockout.

 Freshmart vs. Menayothin

-Knockout was scheduled to make his eleventh defense against former WBC mini-flyweight Champion Wanheng Menayothin on July 20, 2022.
-Knockout won the fight by unanimous decision, with scores of 116-112, 119-109 and 117-111.
+Knockout was scheduled to make his 11th defense against former WBC mini-flyweight Champion Wanheng Menayothin on July 20, 2022.
+Knockout won the fight by unanimous decision, with scores of 116–112, 119–109 and 117–111.

+Unified WBA & WBO minimumweight championship

+Freshmart vs. Collazo

+Freshmart faced Oscar Collazo for the unified WBA, WBO and the inaugural symbolistic The Ring mini-flyweight titles on November 16, 2024 in Riyadh, Saudi Arabia.
+He lost the bout by stoppage in the seventh round.